Tony Caterina: Political career

-Tony Caterina was seeking election to be the MLA in the Edmonton-Beverly-Clareview riding and lost in the May 5, 2015 election.
+Caterina was seeking election to be the MLA in the Edmonton-Beverly-Clareview riding and lost in the May 5, 2015, election.

 Caterina ran for a seat on Edmonton's municipal council as a candidate in the 2004 Edmonton municipal election in Ward 3.

 Caterina ran for a seat to the Legislative Assembly of Alberta in the electoral district of Edmonton-Centre in the 2004 Alberta general election.

 After another failed bid for a seat in the Legislative Assembly of Alberta, Caterina was disqualified from running in future Alberta elections due to an $11,000 campaign deficit that he was unable to pay back.

-First term
+City councillor (2007–2021)

 Caterina ran for Edmonton municipal council a second time in the 2007 Edmonton municipal election.
 He took the seat in an eight-way race for Ward 6.

 Caterina attempted to keep Edmonton Centre Airport CYXD from being closed.
 He has been a fiscal conservative on council encouraging the city to exercise budgetary restraint.
 He serves as a representative for the City of Edmonton as a member of the Board of Directors for Northlands since being elected in 2007.

-Second term

 Following the change in electoral boundaries, Caterina ran for a second term in office in Ward 7 in the 2010 Edmonton municipal election.
 Although Tony's campaign signs were targeted and marked by graffiti artists in 2010, he won his campaign for Ward 7.